r-s-coding/CheckMates/README.md

 - **HTML5**: For the page structure.
 - **CSS3**: For styling, including layout and responsiveness.
-- **Responsive Design**: The layout is mobile-friendly using flexbox to adapts to different screen sizes.
+- **Responsive Design**: The layout is mobile-friendly using flexbox to adapt to different screen sizes.

 ## Customization